forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 ### References SIREN
+#### Testing Scheme
+"SIREN participants had asymptomatic PCR testing (anterior nasal swabs or combined nose and oropharyn- geal swabs) every 14 days and monthly antibody testing at their site of enrolment, with a variety of assays used across sites.
+As per government guidelines, hospitals introduced twice weekly asymptomatic testing using a lateral flow device, Innova SARS-CoV-2 Antigen Rapid Qualitative Test (Innova),12 to all front-line health-care workers for twice weekly asymptomatic testing in November, 2020."

 #### Summary VJ Hall April 21
 *COVID-19 vaccine coverage in health-care workers in England and effectiveness of BNT162b2 mRNA vaccine against infection (SIREN): a prospective, multicentre, cohort study*
 ##### Methods